angryelectron/fona/README.md

 Build
 ---
 To build this library you will need the Java 7 SDK and Apache Ant.
-Run 'ant jar' and optionally 'ant javadocs' to build.
-This will produce ./dist/fona.jar and ./dist/javadocs.
+Run 'ant jar' and optionally 'ant javadoc' to build.
+This will produce ./dist/fona.jar and ./dist/javadoc.

 Alternatively, open and build the library using the Netbeans IDE.